exploratory-io/book/viz/color.md

 For Area chart, you can assign a column with discrete values (text column) to make it a multiple series area chart.

+## Pie / Ring

+For Pie and Ring chart, you can assign a column with discrete values (text column) to create groups in colors.

 ## Histogram

 For the Histograom, you can assign a column with discrete values (text column) to make it grouped Histogram chart.